lupyuen/lupyuen.github.io/src/adc.md

 1. First we code the firmware in C

+    (By calling the BL602 IoT SDK)

-1. Then we port the C firmware to Rust with the...
+1. Then we port the C firmware to Rust with...

     [__Rust Wrapper for BL602 IoT SDK__](https://crates.io/crates/bl602-sdk)